hyurl/goroutine/README.md

 `worker_threads` nor `child_process` in Node.js shares address space between the main thread and the workers.

-So when using this module, the following rules should be particularly aware.
+So when using this module, the following rules must be particularly aware.

 1. `go.register()` must be called at where both the main thread and worker threads can access.
 For instance, this example will not work, never do this: